 Maybe you are familiar with feeling undesirable, unattractive, and unwanted by your spouse.
 If so, the first thing you have to do is not internalize your spouse’s low libido or lack of interest in sex.
 Do not make it about your level of attractiveness or desirability.
 It is not about you, it is about your spouse.

 Is there a way to fix a sexless marriage?
 Maybe, or maybe not.
 Being able to fix the problem depends on what is causing the problem.
 Identifying what is causing the lack of sex is your first step; secondly, you must take steps to find solutions for the causes.
 Most importantly, though, both spouses have to be on board with working on the intimacy problems in the marriage.

 Working, paying the bills, household chores, and parenting responsibilities can wear both spouses down.
 These are the most common reasons one or both spouses spend less time thinking about and engaging in sex.

-What is the cure for this cause?
-Making time for rest and relaxation.
-Understanding that if there is no intimate and emotional bond between you and your spouse, all that hard work is for nothing.
-In today’s society, we work very hard at maintaining our lifestyle but so readily put off working on maintaining our relationships.
+The cure is to make time for rest and relaxation.
+Understand that if there is no intimate and emotional bond between you and your spouse, all that hard work is for nothing.
+We often work very hard at maintaining our lifestyle but so readily put off working on maintaining our relationships.
 In the end, the lifestyle you are working so hard to maintain means nothing if you lose the relationship.